Goyemon/pooltogether-sample/README.md

 defaultOperators| Who are allowed to move tokens. pool| BasePool contract address.
 ### [BasePool](https://github.com/Goyemon/pooltogether-sample/blob/master/contracts/BasePool.sol#L244)
+BasePool has information about `Compound contract address` and `gross`.
 Args | Meaning
 :------------ | :-------------
 _owner| The owner of the Pool.
 They are able to change settings and are set as the owner of new lotteries.